Skip to main content

 The schema evolution engine in the dlt library is designed to handle changes in the structure of your data over time.
 For example:

-These is a simple examples of how schema evolution works.
+This is a simple example of how schema evolution works.

 Schema evolution using schema and data contracts

-Schema and data contracts can be applied to entities ‘tables’ , ‘columns’ and ‘data_types’ using contract modes ‘evolve’, freeze’, ‘discard_rows’ and ‘discard_columns’ to tell dlt how to apply contract for a particular entity.
-To read more about schema and data contracts read our documentation.
+Schema and data contracts can be applied to entities such as ‘tables’, ‘columns’, and ‘data_types’ using contract modes such as ‘evolve’, ‘freeze’, ‘discard_rows’, and ‘discard_columns’ to tell dlt how to apply contracts for a particular entity.
+To read more about schema and data contracts, read our documentation.

 This demo works on codespaces.
 Codespaces is a development environment available for free to anyone with a Github account.
 You'll be asked to fork the demo repository and from there the README guides you with further steps.